-- "cause" means the occurrence of any of the following with respect to the applicable executive: (a) an act of dishonesty made in connection with such executive's responsibilities as an employee; (b) a conviction of, or plea of nolo contendere to, a felony or any crime involving fraud, embezzlement or any other act of moral turpitude, or a material violation of federal or state law by such executive that our Board reasonably determines has had or will have a material detrimental effect on the company's reputation or business; (c) gross misconduct; (d) the willful and material unauthorized use or disclosure of any proprietary information or trade secrets of the company or any other party to whom the applicable executive owes an obligation of nondisclosure as a result of the applicable executive's relationship with the company; (e) the willful breach of any material obligations under any written agreement or covenant with the company; or (f) continued substantial failure to perform such executive's employment duties (other than as a result of such executive's physical or mental incapacity) after such executive has received a written demand of performance from our chief executive officer or such executive's supervisor that specifically sets forth the factual basis for our chief executive officer's or such executive's supervisor's determination that the applicable executive has not substantially performed such executive's duties and has failed to cure such non-performance to our chief executive officer's or such executive's supervisor's reasonable satisfaction within 30 business days after receiving such notice.
+• "cause" means the occurrence of any of the following with respect to the applicable executive officer: (a) an act of dishonesty made in connection with such executive officer's responsibilities as an employee; (b) a conviction of, or plea of nolo contendere to, a felony or any crime involving fraud, embezzlement, or any other act of moral turpitude, or a material violation of federal or state law by such executive that our Board reasonably determines has had or will have a material detrimental effect on the company's reputation or business; (c) gross misconduct; (d) the willful and material unauthorized use or disclosure of any proprietary information or trade secrets of the company or any other party to whom the applicable executive owes an obligation of nondisclosure as a result of the applicable executive officer's relationship with the company; (e) the willful breach of any material obligations under any written agreement or covenant with the company; or (f) continued substantial failure to perform such executive officer's employment duties (other than as a result of such executive officer's physical or mental incapacity) after such executive officer has received a written demand of performance from our chief executive officer that specifically sets forth the factual basis for our chief executive officer's determination that the applicable executive officer has not substantially performed such executive's duties and has failed to cure such non-performance to our chief executive officer's reasonable satisfaction within 30 business days after receiving such notice.
 For purposes of this definition, no act or failure to act shall be considered willful unless it is done in bad faith and without reasonable intent that the act or failure to act was in the best interest of the company or required by law.
-Any act, or failure to act, based upon authority or instructions given to the applicable executive pursuant to a direct instruction from our chief executive officer or based on the advice of counsel for the company will be conclusively presumed to be done or omitted to be done by the applicable executive in good faith and in the best interest of the company. - "good reason" means the applicable executive's resignation within 30 days following the end of the Cure Period (as defined below), without the applicable executive's express written consent, of one or more of the following: (a) a material reduction by the company in the applicable executive's then-current annual base salary; (b) a material diminution of the applicable executive's authority, duties, or responsibilities relative to the applicable executive's authority, duties, or responsibilities in effect immediately prior to such reduction; (c) a change in the location of the applicable executive's employment of more than 50 miles; or (d) the company's material breach of the terms of any material written agreement or covenant with the applicable executive related to the applicable executive's provision of services to the company.
-In order for an event to qualify as good reason, the applicable executive must not terminate employment with the company without first providing the company with written notice of the acts or omissions constituting the grounds for "good reason" within 90 days of the initial existence of the grounds for "good reason" and a reasonable period of 30 days following the date of written notice to cure such circumstances (the Cure Period), and such grounds must not have been cured during such time.
+Any act, or failure to act, based upon authority or instructions given to the applicable executive officer pursuant to a direct instruction from our chief executive officer or based on the advice of counsel for the company will be conclusively presumed to be done or omitted to be done by the applicable executive officer in good faith and in the best interest of the company.

+• "good reason" means the applicable executive officer's resignation within 30 days following the end of the Cure Period (as defined below), without the applicable executive officer's express written consent, of one or more of the following: (a) a material reduction by the company in the applicable executive officer's annual target cash compensation (including base pay and target bonus); (b) a material diminution of the applicable executive officer's authority, duties, or responsibilities relative to the applicable executive officer's authority, duties, or responsibilities in effect immediately prior to such reduction; (c) a change in the location of the applicable executive officer's employment of more than 50 miles; or (d) the company's material breach of the terms of any material written agreement or covenant with the applicable executive officer related to the applicable executive officer's provision of services to the company.
+In order for an event to qualify as good reason, the applicable executive officer must not terminate employment with the company without first providing the company with written notice of the acts or omissions constituting the grounds for "good reason" within 90 days of the initial existence of the grounds for "good reason" and a reasonable cure period of 30 days following the date of written notice to cure such circumstances (the Cure Period), and such grounds must not have been cured during such time.